 - 1. Press Menu, and then tap XYFX to enter XYFX Mode.
-Alternatively, press XYFX (MPC X). - 2.
+Alternatively, press XYFX (MPC X), or press Shift+Next Seq/XYFX (MPC One). - 2.
 Double-tap the XYFX Location field, and select Program. - 3.
 When you first enter this mode in a project, you will be prompted to "load" XYFX to the program.
 Tap Insert XYFX to do this. - 4.
 Tap Setup to show the Setup panel, which controls how the XY pad behaves. - 5.
 Double-tap the Preset field, and tap an effect to select it.
 (These are just the effects available in XYFX Mode, not all MPC effects.)
 Swipe up or down to view the entire list. - 6.
 Tap and drag any of the knobs (Attack, Release, or Wet/Dry) up or down to set their values as desired.
 Below them, you can see what parameter the X axis and Y axis control.